Before the Message Breaks

 Communication failures rarely begin with language.
 They begin in the conditions surrounding a decision.

-Organizations often respond to communication breakdowns by refining tone, adjusting phrasing, or tailoring messages to specific groups.
-Those adjustments can help.
-But they are often superficial - treating symptoms rather than causes.
+Organizations often respond to communication breakdowns by refining tone, adjusting phrasing, or tailoring messages to specific audiences.
+That can help.
+But it’s often superficial, treating symptoms rather than causes.

-Left unexamined, those dynamics make language a proxy for weaknesses in the decision-making process.
-And stakeholder scrutiny - from employees, investors, or the public - doesn’t create instability.
+Stakeholder scrutiny - whether from employees, investors, or the public - doesn’t create instability.
 It reveals it.

 The organizations that handle pressure best don’t just manage words well.
 They manage conditions well.